Broly: In other media

 Broly debuted in the video game Dragon Ball Z Super Butoden 2 (1993).
 Since then, Broly has frequently been included in several Dragon Ball Z-related video games, along with fellow movie and Dragon Ball GT characters such as Bardock, Cooler, Janemba, Baby and Omega Shenron.
 Dragon Ball Z: Buu's Fury loosely adapted his second film and features him as a boss.
 In Dragon Ball Z: Supersonic Warriors 2 (2005), Broly is the subject of three side stories: one that deals with what would have happened if Broly and Paragus succeeded in destroying the Z-Fighters; another, Broly being placed under the control of Dr. Gero; the third, Broly arriving during the Majin Buu Saga and bonding with Mr. Satan.
 In Dragon Ball Z: Burst Limit (2008), he has his own story mode entry alongside Dende, which is a loose adaptation of his debut film's narrative.
 Both his original and Super incarnations appear as playable characters via downloadable content in the video game Dragon Ball FighterZ (2018).
+Both the Z and Super incarnation's of Broly appear as playable characters in Dragon Ball: Sparking!
+Zero (2024).

 Although Broly never appears in the original manga, he appears as a frequent antagonist in the spin-off manga, Dragon Ball Heroes: Victory Mission (2012), written by Toyotarō in Weekly Shōnen Jump and published by Shueisha, where he acts as the henchman to Genome in the latter's plan to retrieve the Black Star Dragon Balls.
 His battle with Goku and Vegeta in Dragon Ball Super: Broly is teased in a panel that follows the conclusion of the Universal Tournament arc for Dragon Ball Super.